gwannon/ideasRoleras/Bandageless/03TheMuseum.md

 #### Scare the Security Guards

-Your mummies are just that, mummies, and we've been telling horror stories for centuries about these beings who are reborn through ancient and powerful magic, spreading terror wherever they appear.
+Your mummies are just that, mummies, and we have been telling horror stories for centuries about these beings who are reborn through ancient and powerful magic, spreading terror wherever they appear.

-This is why it's very easy for your mummies to scare the museum's night staff and make them flee.
+This is why it is very easy for your mummies to scare the museum's night staff and make them flee.

 \sp